AshBC91/CCC-projects-portfolio/CSCS2420_Java/AntColony/brainstorm.md

         - Metasoma
             - metasoma_health (float/method): Depends on the health of all the other metasoma components.
 When the health reaches 0, the metasoma is lost or not functional.
             - METASOMA_SIZE (float): Measured in micrometers.
-            - petiole_Exists (Bool): Default is True, will remain True until health != 0.
-The petiole is the "waist" of the Ant, that connects the allitrunk with the gaster.
+            - petiole_Exists (Bool): Default is True, will remain True while health != 0.
             - post-pet_Exists (Bool): Default is False.
-If it exists, it will remain true until health != 0.
+If it exists, it will remain true while health != 0.
+            - gaster_Exists (Bool): Default is True, will remain True while health != 0.
+            - Petiole (Class): The ant could have 0 or more.
+Default is 1.
+The petiole is the "waist" of the Ant that connects the allitrunk with the gaster.
+                - PETIOLE_SIZE (float): measured in micrometers.
+                - petiole_health (float): when the health reaches 0, the petiole is lost or not functional.
+            - Post-pet (Class): The ant could have 0 or more.
+Default is 1.
+Post petiole is a chained petiole, that links the previous petiole with the gaster.
 The existence of the post petiole depends on the ants species.
-            - Petiole
-            - Post-petiole
+                - POST-PET_SIZE (float): measured in micrometers.
+                - post-pet_health (float): when the health reaches 0, the post-petiole is lost or not functional.
-            - Gaster
+            - Gaster (Class):
-            - Sting
+                - GASTER_SIZE (float): measured in micrometers.
+                - gaster_health (float): when the health reaches 0, the gaster is lost or not functional.
+                - sting_Exists (Bool): Default is False.
+If it exists, it will remain true while health != 0.
+The existence of the sting depends on the ants species.
+                - STING_STRENGTH (float): Ants use their sting to inject a paralyzing agent.
+This is the strength of the paralyzing agent.
+The higher the strength the most likely it will paralyze.
 2. Have a class called **Species**
     - Although there are different categories, I will be skipping straight into species.
     - Category groups: Subfamilies > Tribes > Genus > Subgenus > Species